WiFiEspAT

 Getting started

-• Put AT firmware a supported version of the AT firmware into the ESP you want to use with the WiFiEspAT library.
+• Put a supported version of the AT firmware into the ESP you want to use with the WiFiEspAT library.
 Make sure the firmware is working and returning OK to test command “AT”.

 • Wire the ESP module to Serial1 of your Arduino.
 Wire RX to TX.
 If your Arduino doesn’t have Serial1, wire the ESP module to pins 6 as RX and 7 as TX for SoftwareSerial.